Welcome to the School of Social Work and Criminal Justice!

 Grades are due the first Tuesday following finals week.
 Grades must be submitted online via GradePage.
 Reminders are sent to all faculty and staff are available to provide technical support and assistance if needed.
 No grades can be submitted online via GradePage after the stated deadline (day/time).
 GradePage, a simple interface for quarterly grade submission, can be used by GradeBook users, Canvas users and those who manage their grades using other software or a traditional approach.
 Please see SWCJ Program Grading Scales section for more information on issuing final grades.

 Social Work and Criminal Justice Program Grading Scales:

 The Social Work and Criminal Justice faculty voted and approved the use of the following point ranges for graduate and undergraduate level grading.
 Please use these scales for all T SOCW, TSOCWF and T CRIM courses.
 Please ask staff for assistance.
-Please be aware that if you are using the Catalyst to track grades, you will need to compare the calculated Catalyst grade to the program's undergraduate and/or graduate grading scales to ensure that you are issuing the correct final grade.
+Please be aware that if you are using the Canvas to track grades, you will need to compare the calculated Canvas grade to the program's undergraduate and/or graduate grading scales to ensure that you are issuing the correct final grade.

 We recommend returning papers during class or requesting a self-addressed, postage paid envelope if the students want their papers returned after the quarter ends.
 Due to the lack of adequate space and staffing, the program office is not able to distribute papers back to students.